CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 ----

+INSTALLATION STARTS HERE!!!!

+--

  You will need to download Wabbajack first, Which can be found [here](https://www.wabbajack.org/#/) just run that exe and install it into any folder you like. make sure you have room on hard drive.

 If you haven't already gotten the required .WABBAJACK files to download the entire modlist yet, [DOWNLOAD THEM HERE](https://drive.google.com/file/d/1r0aIHfMGHu_hGpq2IUMCi6FkC7f9oQEc/view?usp=sharing) (You have to click the download button on the upper top-right hand side.)